I went to Andaman in September for 5 full days, and out of that 3 days, it rained!

 Then, the next day, bright morning, I got on the flight and left for Delhi.

-After reading the explorations, undoubtedly, a question striking in your mind—How Expensive is Delhi to Andaman?
+After reading the explorations, a question struck your mind: How Expensive is Delhi to Andaman?

-Getting wet in Andaman is expected, whether it’s rain or not!
+Getting wet in Andaman is expected, whether it’s raining or not!

 But, my September in Andaman was genuinely mind-blowing.